MabezDev/xtensa-rust-quickstart/README.md

     $ cargo build

-You will need to change the parameter `BLINKY_GPIO` to match your board's LED pin.
-Unfortunately, this may require adjustments to the chip's IO_MUX peripheral, which will mean consulting the ESP32 Technical Reference Manual.
-See [this issue](https://github.com/MabezDev/idf2svd/issues/11) for more information.
+Depending on your board, you may need to modify the example to toggle the pin the onboard LED is connected to.

 ### Flashing